Wine Courses

 2 Days course: 12hrs

-Wine professionals (myself included) encounter fewer cork taint issues today.
-However, the problem isn't always obvious cardboard aromas and muted fruit in the glass.
-We often face moments of doubt and confusion when we need absolute clarity—after all, we have a service to deliver and customers are counting on us.
+Wine working professionals (myself included) encounter fewer cork taint issues today.
+However, the problem isn't always obvious, with cardboard aromas and muted fruit in the glass.
+We often face confusion when we need absolute clarity—after all, we have a service to deliver, and customers are counting on us.

-In the course we experience wine faults in isolation, one at a time.
-If you've ever wondered how Brettanomyces yeast affects a light Pinot Noir versus a full-bodied, oaky South African Cabernet Sauvignon, or what oxidation smells like without volatile acidity, this course is for you.
+In the course, we experience wine faults in isolation, one at a time.
+If you've ever wondered how Brettanomyces yeast affects light wines, or what oxidation smells like without volatile acidity, this course is for you.

 Imperfections or minor flaws enhance (or are intrinsic to) the tasting experience of wine created as an art form, and as in many aspects of our human life, imperfections can be attractive.